fewlines-education/dev-bootcamp-exercises/02_programming/05_iterators/06_how_much_did_i_make/README.md

 ## Specs

-In the `src/index.js`, write another function `justTheTip` that will take a list of invoices as input that will do the same as the previous one but instead of returning an array of tips, it should return the sum of all the tips.
+In the `src/index.js`, write another function `howMuchDidIMake` that will take a list of invoices as input that will do the same as the previous one but instead of returning an array of tips, it should return the sum of all the tips.

 ```js
 const invoices = [